-The International Summer School consists of nine modules.
+Furthermore, the International Summer School consists of seven modules.
 The length of the modules varies according to the relevance and complexity of the topic.
 The sequence of the modules is based on an effective correlation of contents to deliver a highly interdisciplinary program.
 That is, important topic areas for managers are first described in modules covering general management in business contexts.
 Subsequently, these topic areas are applied to concrete business issues.
 With carefully selected case studies, which also involve international companies, problem solving methods are presented and discussed.

 Learning Outcomes and Benefits for your Company

 KLU's International Summer School introduces participants to the most important subject areas in the field of logistics and management.
 Participants develop a comprehensive understanding of logistics and supply chain processes and are subsequently prepared for new assignments related to logistics or the consolidation of logistics know-how.
 Further, managerial skills are developed and enhanced.